3adel-bassiony/Fetchly/README.md

 -   ### Other Methods

-    -   **configure**: Use this method to check if the current locale is what you looking for or not.
+    -   **configure**: You can configure the Fetchly instance using this method, you will find all available options below:

         ```typescript
         fetchly.configure({